Sizing Conductors for Parallel Power Production Systems

 - Same Termination: They must be terminated in the same manner (e.g., all compression lugs or all mechanical set screws).

-- Same Raceway Configuration: If run in separate raceways, the raceways must have the same electrical characteristics and number of conductors.
+- Same Raceway Configuration: If run in separate raceways, the raceways must have comparable electrical characteristics; individual sets must be installed so each paralleled set has the same electrical properties.

 Properly wiring solar components, such as when you wire MC4 connectors for parallel strings, is a precursor to these larger interconnection requirements.